choria-io/website/docs/content/about/index.md

 Using Choria an Open Source Puppet user can be up and running with a scalable, clustered, secure orchestration system within 30 minutes.
 Out of the box it's known to support 50 000 nodes on a single server.

-The system is be secure by default, easy to maintain and production ready.
+The system is secure by default, easy to maintain and production ready.
+Once invested in deploying this many avenues for using it exist including turn key end user capabilities.

-As Puppet Inc is in the process of sunsetting mcollective Choria safe guards the investment users have made through a compatibility framework capable of running mcollective agents.
+As Puppet Inc is in the process of sunsetting The Marionette Collective the Choria Project safe guards the investment users have made through a compatibility framework capable of running mcollective agents.

 ## End User Features

-  * A complete Playbook system that integrates Choria with any number of other services to conduct full workflow based actions.
+  * A complete [Playbook System](/docs/playbooks/) that integrates Choria with any number of other services to conduct full workflow based actions.
 Playbooks are written using the Puppet DSL.
-  * Support for executing Puppet Tasks as found on the Puppet Forge without the need for SSH and with RBAC
+  * Support for executing [Puppet Tasks](/docs/tasks/) as found on the Puppet Forge without the need for SSH and with RBAC
   * A Discovery plugin for PuppetDB giving you a responsive and predictable interaction mode with support for PQL based infrastructure discovery
   * Common plugins like Package, Service, Puppet and File Manager deployed and ready to use